 - Zucchini: I have used zucchini for this recipe.
 The batter would work great for potatoes, eggplants, or other root vegetables as well.
 I am using 1 medium zucchini for this recipe.

 - Yellow Squash: one medium yellow squash thinly sliced.
-If you are not a fan of yellow squash, use 2 medium zucchinis or any other vegetable would work fine.
+If you are not a fan of yellow squash, use 2 medium zucchinis or any other vegetable that would work fine.

 - Spinach: I am using about 8 to 10 baby spinach leaves with stems.
 I don't recommend using spinach with large leaves for this recipe.